 - Vet students for potential work opportunities upon graduation.

 - Strengthen and empower your community at large through collaborative projects with students.

 Please contact the Work Integrated Learning Office by email at firstname.lastname@example.org or by phone at (416) 415-5000, ext.
 3956.

 of career-focused programs* include at least one experiential learning opportunity. (*excludes upgrading and preparatory programs)

 countries hosted GBC students, providing international experiential learning experiences.

-of employers surveyed are very satisfied with George Brown grads they've hired. (source: Key Performance Indicators, Ministry of Advanced Education and Skills Development, April 19, 2017)
+of employers surveyed are very satisfied with George Brown grads they've hired. (source: Key Performance Indicators, Ministry of Colleges and Universities, April 19, 2017)

 Check out some of our on-campus Experiential Learning opportunities